micene09/scarlett/README.md

 You can access and modify the global options of your rest client instance using his methods.

-To create a new instance, just pass an `IRequestOptionsGlobals` object as first parameter:
+To create a new instance, just pass an `IRequestOptionsGlobals` object (optional) as first parameter:

 ```typescript
 import { RestOptions } from "scarlett"